Social Media Ins and Outs for Yoga Teachers

 I have learned this lesson a few times now that staying private until the time is right (which may be never for some folks) is a protective measure.
 Here is one small example.
 One time, I shared a yoga engagement that I would be teaching at, and it was one that I had been invited back to teach.
 After I posted, I was let go because my ethnic identity was not a good look for the organization that folded under some behind-the-scenes pressure.

-3. The content that I like to engage in is the content that I will post.
+3. The content that I like to engage in is the content that I want to post.

-In 2023, I remember shame was a popular emotion to weaponize in activist circles.
+In 2023, I vividly remember how shaming was weaponized in online circles.
+I can’t point to any one example, but there were many times I would scroll the feed or through stories and feel shame.
 Shame for not caring enough.
 Shame for not caring about this issue over this issue.
-Shame for not caring in a specific way that people perceived to be genuine or correct.
-It had been a primal trigger on social media for awhile, but I remember seeing this pattern repeat itself.
+Shame for not caring in a specific way that people perceived to be the correct and only one.

 What are your social media ins and outs for 2025?